briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 *Final deliverables**: Concrete pieces of work you’ve delivered as part of past projects, which could become components of something new.

-*Documents created by others:** Kledge assets created by people on your team, contractors or consultants, or even clients or customers, that you can reference and incorporate into your work.
+*Documents created by others:** Knowledge assets created by people on your team, contractors or consultants, or even clients or customers, that you can reference and incorporate into your work.

 ### How to resurface your past work